nuprl/TypeWeaver/tools/type-inserter/README.md

 This tool parses an unannotated JavaScript file and associated CSV file containing type predictions, and outputs a valid TypeScript file.

-Currently, only the DeepTyper CSV format is supported.
+Currently, DeepTyper and LambdaNet are supported.
+Note that by default, LambdaNet outputs in a non-CSV format; we use a modified version of LambdaNet.

 ## Setup and build